 A staunch adherent of old-style honky tonk and Bakersfield country, Dale Watson has positioned himself as a tattooed, stubbornly independent outsider only interested in recording authentic country music.
-As a result, he has never sold many records, but his music has been championed by numerous critics and has earned him a fervently loyal fan base.
+As a result, he hasn't become a major star, but his music has been championed by numerous critics and has earned him a fervently loyal fan base.

 Watson was born in Alabama in 1962 but spent his teenage years near Houston, and he grew to think of Texas as his true home state.
 His father and brother were both musically inclined, and he began writing his own songs at age 12, making his first recording two years later.
 After graduating from high school, he spent seven years playing local clubs and honky tonks.
 He moved to Los Angeles in 1988 on the advice of Rosie Flores and soon joined the house band at North Hollywood's now-legendary alt-country venue the Palomino Club.
 He recorded two singles for Curb in 1990, "One Tear at a Time" and "You Pour It On," and appeared on the third volume of the compilation series A Town South of Bakersfield in 1992.
 Not long after, he moved to Nashville and spent some time writing songs for the Gary Morris publishing company.

-Unfortunately, it was almost his last.
+Unfortunately, that album was almost his last.
 In 2000, Watson's fiancée was killed in an automobile accident; devastated, he attempted to drown his sorrows in booze and drugs and nearly died of an overdose shortly after Christmas.
-He wound up checking himself into a mental institution to recover and re-emerged later in 2001 with the deeply sorrowful tribute Every Song I Write Is for You, which appeared on Koch's new country imprint Audium.
+He wound up checking himself into a mental institution to recover and re-emerged later in 2001 with the deeply sorrowful tribute Every Song I Write Is for You, which appeared on Audium, Koch's new country imprint.
 A couple of lower-key releases followed, the holiday album Christmas in Texas (2001) and Live in London, England (2002).
-In 2004, with his heart still on his sleeve, but a thicker skin, Watson released Dreamland.
-He also prepared himself for the lead role in Zalman King's forthcoming cowboy drama, Austin Angel.
+In 2004, with his heart still on his sleeve but possessing a thicker skin, Watson released Dreamland.